EpikCord/EpikCord.py/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-EpikCord.py is an Pythonic API wrapper for discord.
-It can be used to make discord bots.
+EpikCord.py is a Pythonic API wrapper for Discord.
+The main target is to make it very easy to create discord bots.

 Some of the features of EpikCord.py are:

-- An modern async ready Pythonic API.
+- Modern async Pythonic API.

-- Awesome rate limit handling that prevents 429s.

-- Fast ,memory efficient and easy to use library
+- Fast, memory efficient and easy to use.

 Getting Started
 ==================